Skip to main content

 Listing optimization is what investors look at first.
 If the listing is optimized and converts from impression to download and your app is not from the risky niche, like dating apps or casino apps, the valuation increases.

-Investors also look at the ASA campaigns and its optimization.
-Having some keywords that actually convert downloads to activations and to paying users increase your app value
+Investors also look at the Apple Search Ads campaigns and the optimization.
+Having some keywords that actually convert downloads to activations and to paying users increase your app value.

 AI predictions